b-gar/dagster-cfb/README.md

 ## Info:
 There are two environmental variables needed for this project:
 1. An API token from College Football API that you can sign up for [here](https://collegefootballdata.com/key)
-2. Google credentials file (JSON) that I point my "GOOGLE_APPLICATION_CREDENTIALS" environment variable to the location of

-1. Number
-2. Number
-    * Bullet
     * test
+3. Google credentials file (JSON) that I point my "GOOGLE_APPLICATION_CREDENTIALS" environment variable to the location of